 NHS Choices: Moodzone: Self help toolkit for Stress, Anxiety & Depression

-The postnatal period is pivotal for reassessment of your epilepsy and AEDs if you have not previously been seen by an epilepsy specialist, had uncontrolled seizures in pregnancy or if prescribed sodium valproate.
+The postnatal period is pivotal for reassessment of your epilepsy and epilepsy medication if you have not previously been seen by an epilepsy specialist, had uncontrolled seizures in pregnancy or if prescribed sodium valproate.
 Please ask your GP for a referral and continue to use effective contraception and take folic acid as prescribed, if there is risk of pregnancy.
 Click Pre-conception for further information.

-Enzyme-inducing AEDs: Phenobarbital, phenytoin, primidone, carbamazepine, oxcarbazepine, eslicarbazepine, rufinamide, topiramate and perampanel affect the absorption of the hormonal methods of contraception 1-3.
-Methods of contraception that are not affected by these AEDs include: male or female condoms, Depo-Provera (the injectable contraceptive), Diaphragms and Caps with spermicide, the intra-uterine device (IUD) and the intra-uterine system (Mirena).
+Enzyme-inducing epilepsy medication: Phenobarbital, phenytoin, primidone, carbamazepine, oxcarbazepine, eslicarbazepine, rufinamide, topiramate and perampanel affect the absorption of the hormonal methods of contraception 1-3.
+Methods of contraception that are not affected by these epilepsy medications include: male or female condoms, Depo-Provera (the injectable contraceptive), Diaphragms and Caps with spermicide, the intra-uterine device (IUD) and the intra-uterine system (Mirena).

 Emergency contraception can be affected by the drugs listed above: please click on MHRA emergency contraception for further information.